vippsas/vipps-solutions/vending-machines/README.md

 # Vending machines

-Vipps can make it easier for your customers to pay for products in vending machines.
+Vipps MobilePay can make it easier for your customers to pay for products in vending machines.
 The following are the most common scenarios:

 * [Dynamic QR directing to the app for payment](one-time-payment.md) *(screen necessary)*